-The National Risk Assessment Report of Money Laundering and Terrorist Financing identifies and evaluates the risks that transactions carried out by business operators may be used for ML/TF for each type of such transactions.
+The National Risk Assessment-Follow-up Report identifies and evaluates the risks that transactions carried out by business operators may be used for ML/TF for each type of such transactions.

-The National Risk Assessment Report of Money Laundering and Terrorist Financing provides the foundation for the effective and efficient implementation of risk-based AML/CFT measures by business operators.
-For example, financing specified business operators will determine whether they suspect ML/TF by considering the content of the National Risk Assessment Report of Money Laundering and Terrorist Financing, file an STR and also take measures for accurate verification at the time of transaction.
+The National Risk Assessment-Follow-up Report provides the foundation for the effective and efficient implementation of risk-based AML/CFT measures by business operators.
+For example, financing specified business operators will determine whether they suspect

+ML/TF by considering the content of the National Risk Assessment-Follow-up Report, file an STR and also take measures for accurate verification at the time of transaction.

-3. Overview of National Risk Assessment Report of Money Laundering and Terrorist Financing
+3. Overview of National Risk Assessment-Follow-up Report

-The National Risk Assessment Report of Money Laundering and Terrorist Financing published in December 2021 presents the results of the analysis of geographical, social, and economical environments surrounding Japan, the broad risk of crime trends, etc., and money laundering cases, etc., and evaluates risks in a comprehensive and multi-faceted manner based on the analysis of the specific risks of misuse for ML/TF, and examples of misuse cases for ML, statistics about STR, and risk mitigation measures taken, regarding the form of transactions, country and region, and type of customers, and the products and services handled by specified business operators, etc. In addition, the National Risk Assessment Report is required to include recent trends related to ML/TF based on the current situation, etc., including on the following.
+The National Risk Assessment-Follow-up Report published in December 2022 presents the results of the analysis of geographical, social, and economical environments surrounding Japan, the broad risk of crime trends, etc., and money laundering cases, etc., and evaluates risks in a comprehensive and multi-faceted manner based on the analysis of the specific risks of misuse for ML/TF, and examples of misuse cases for ML, statistics about STR, and risk mitigation measures taken, regarding the form of transactions, country and region, and type of customers, and the products and services handled by specified business operators, etc. In addition, the National Risk Assessment Report is required to include recent trends related to ML/TF based on the current situation, etc., including on the following.